Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Related Works

-\subsubsection{Diffusion Sampling Strategies.}
+\subsection{Diffusion Sampling Strategies}

 DDPM \cite{ddpm} introduces diffusion sampling as a stochastic reverse process, which DDIM \cite{ddim} later reformulates as a deterministic ODE for faster inference.
-Building on this, recent methods such as DPM-Solver \cite{lu2022dpm}, UniPC \cite{zhao2023unipc}, and AYS \cite{ays} improve both efficiency and sample quality through high-order ODE solvers and adaptive step sizes, while some work incorporates directional guidance to improve generation quality \cite{watson2022learning, ghosh2023implicit}.
-Subsequent works enhance conditioning alignment through inference-time latent-space resampling or zigzag sampling \cite{resample, xu2023restart, zigzag}.
-In parallel, candidate search guided by reward models has been explored via particle-based sampling \cite{kim2025test, li2025dynamic} and beam search \cite{beam1}.
-More recent efforts extend these techniques toward test-time computation scaling in diffusion models \cite{diffusion_tts, fk_steering, evo_search, classical}, aiming to effectively improve sampling performance as function evaluations (NFEs) increase.
-However, these approaches primarily focus on enlarging the candidate pool through shallow, local enumeration, often neglecting the role of exploration depth and thus remaining vulnerable to local optima.
-In contrast, \abb{} mitigates this by dynamically intensifying exploration into higher-noise manifolds only when stagnation is detected, allowing deeper search precisely where needed and avoiding unnecessary computation elsewhere.
+Building on this, recent methods such as DPM-Solver \cite{lu2022dpm}, UniPC \cite{zhao2023unipc}, and AYS \cite{ays} improve both efficiency and quality through high-order ODE solvers and adaptive step sizes, while some other work incorporates directional guidance \cite{watson2022learning, ghosh2023implicit, fair, yin2026accelaes}.
+Later works improve sampling quality via latent-space inversion or zigzag explorations \cite{resample, xu2023restart, zigzag}.
+In parallel, guided search by reward models has been explored via particle-based sampling \cite{kim2025test, li2025dynamic} and beam search \cite{beam1}.
+More recent efforts extend these toward test-time scaling in diffusion models \cite{diffusion_tts, traj_search, fk_steering, evo_search, classical}, aiming to effectively improve sampling performance with more function evaluations.
+However, these approaches primarily focus on enlarging the candidate pool through shallow, local perturbations, often neglecting the role of exploration depth and thus remaining vulnerable to local optima.
+In contrast, concurrent works{\cite{classical, dts}} adopt DFS-style search strategies that roll back diffusion states to significantly earlier, noisier timesteps, increasing exploration depth but requiring costly re-denoising from these deeper noise levels.
+In contrast, \abb{} mitigates this by applying controlled exploration only upon detecting stagnation, and adaptively increases inversion depth until improvement is found, avoiding unnecessary computation elsewhere.
+Additional relevant sampling and scaling methods are discussed in the Supp. \Cref{sec::extend_related_work}.